 July 1 of 2017 marked the start of a new chapter in the Indian taxation system.
 It is the day when the hugely debated Goods and Services Tax (GST) was introduced, thereby replacing the multiple taxes levied by the Central government and the State governments.
 Under the GST regime, all the indirect taxes (except customs duty) namely Value-Added Tax (VAT), excise duty, commercial tax and others have been substituted.
 The major advantage of GST is that it justifies its core philosophy of ‘One Nation, One Tax’ by creating a uniform tax structure.

 The real estate sector also falls under the GST umbrella, with far-reaching implications for buyers and developers.
 Unlike the previous tax regime, GST allows input for tax credits on construction materials.
 This move is a major boon for the realty sector.
-It helps developers to tackle the problems of multiple taxation.
+It helps developers to tackle the problems of multiple taxations.
 Apart from simplifying the whole mechanism of taxation, GST brings the much-needed transparency into the real estate sector.
 It might impact the real estate sector marginally in the short-term but GST will not have a significant bearing on the pricing in the long-term.

 Under the GST regime, all under-construction properties will be charged at 12 per cent (excluding stamp duty and registration charges).
-The actual GST rate is 18 per cent on realty, but allows one-third of the tax to be deducted from the land value.
+The actual GST rate is 18 per cent on reality but allows one-third of the tax to be deducted from the land value.
 Although GST gives an option to get full input set-off credit, it is not applicable on ready-to-move-in and completed properties.
 This might have an impact on the pricing in the near-term, but GST will have a definite improvement in the buyer sentiment in the long-term.

 Housing For All

 Another highlight of GST is that there will be no tax for projects falling under the affordable housing scheme.
-As it is a herculean task to build 2 crore homes, the government has taken the right approach by choosing the public-private partnership (PPP) route for affordable housing.
+As it is a Herculean task to build 2 crore homes, the government has taken the right approach by choosing the public-private partnership (PPP) route for affordable housing.
 The move to exempt affordable housing from GST will motivate more private developers to contribute towards this scheme.

 While GST has been a sentiment booster for buyers, the implementation of Real Estate and Regulation Act (RERA) has started addressing many problems facing the real estate sector already.
 The property industry is plagued by issues such as delayed possession from builders and lack of transparency.
 RERA partially solves these looming problems by offering protection and faith to home-buyers as well as investors.
 However, the regulation poses numerous challenges to developers.